ncatlab/nlab-content/pages/442.md

 1. Some people use 'finite-product theory' to mean any (small) category with finite products, reserving 'Lawvere theory' to refer to finite product theories with the property that every object is isomorphic to a product of finitely many copies of a given object $x$.
 Finite-product theories $C$ can be regarded as a special case of multisorted Lawvere theories (see below) where the set of sorts is $Ob(C)$ itself.
 Some, but not all, the above discussion generalizes to this case.

 1. As _finite-product theories_, Lawvere theories are at one end of a spectrum of [[theory|theories]] of differing logical strengths.
-For example, there are left exact theories, regular theories, geometric theories, and so on, which require for their interpretation categories of differing degrees of strength in their [[internal logic]].
+For example, there are left exact theories, [[regular theory|regular theories]], geometric theories, and so on, which require for their interpretation categories of differing degrees of strength in their [[internal logic]].
 See also [[classifying topos]].

 1. If $C$ is a category with finite products, then a group (object) in $C$ may be defined as a product-preserving functor $T_{Grp} \to C$.
 For example, a topological group may be identified with a functor $T_{Grp} \to Top$, and a Lie group with a product-preserving functor $T_{Grp} \to Man$ into the category of smooth [[manifold]]s.
 An analogous statement holds for any finitary algebraic theory, when formulated in terms of its Lawvere theory $T$.